LunaSeikaku/SEIGABOT/README.txt

 IMAGES OF BOT IN ACTION:
-Discord Log of a battle between 2 Touhou character: https://imgur.com/a/G8RjKUS Graphing of 10 battles between 2 Touhou characters (used for balancing): https://imgur.com/a/af3tn2s
+Discord Log of a battle between 2 Touhou character: https://imgur.com/a/G8RjKUS Graphing of 10 battles between 2 Touhou characters (used for balancing): https://imgur.com/a/af3tn2s Obtaining a new Random Touhou using my Player Points: https://imgur.com/a/BQWiobZ